matomatical/wunderbar/README.md

         *Since 0.0.2.*
   * [x] Filter for each RecordType.
         *Since 0.0.2.*
+  * [x] Filter for the first record of each type, particularly the run record.
+        *Since 0.0.3.*
 <!--
 * [ ] Recover from corrupt protobuf record contents?
 -->